DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning: Introduction

-In summary, the contributions of our paper are as following: \begin{itemize}[itemsep=0pt,topsep=0pt] \item We introduce \model{}, which uses differentiable trajectory optimization as the policy representation for deep reinforcement learning and imitation learning. \item We conduct extensive experiments to compare \model{} against prior state-of-the-art methods on 15 tasks for model-based RL and 13 tasks for imitation learning in standard benchmarkings with high-dimensional sensory observations, and show that \model{} achieves state-of-the-arts results in both domains. \item We perform analysis and ablations of \model{} to provide insights into its learning procedure and performance gains. \end{itemize}
+In summary, the contributions of our paper are as following: \begin{itemize}[leftmargin=10pt] \item We introduce \model{}, which uses differentiable trajectory optimization as the policy representation for deep reinforcement learning and imitation learning. \item We conduct extensive experiments to compare \model{} against prior state-of-the-art methods on 15 tasks for model-based RL and 35 tasks for imitation learning in standard benchmarks with high-dimensional sensory observations, and show that \model{} achieves superior performances. \item We perform analysis and ablations of \model{} to provide insights into its performance gains. \end{itemize}